Global business bodies demand deferring of Equalisation Levy by 9 months

 In a joint letter to the minister, the business bodies representing mostly American, European, Australian and Asian foreign companies mentioned commitment of G20 leaders including that of Prime Minister Narendra Modi for realizing a free, fair, nondiscriminatory, transparent, predictable, and stable trade and investment environment, and to keep global markets open.
 "It is in the spirit of this international commitment that we write to respectfully request a formal stakeholder consultation on the expansion of the Equalisation Levy and a delay by at least nine months of the implementation of “Section 165A” of the Union Budget 2020," the joint letter said.

 It said the Section 165A of the Budget significantly expands the scope of India's existing Equalisation Levy to establish a new, two per cent levy on the online sale of goods and services into India by non-resident e-commerce operators.
-The government has non resident e-commerce operators as those firms that sell goods and services to Indian residents online and collect their data for the business purpose but don't have presence in India that can be covered under tax net.
+Non-resident e-commerce operators are those firms that sell goods and services to Indian residents online and collect their data for the business purpose but don't have presence in India that can be covered under tax net.

 Several internet companies sell advertisement or products in India through a separate entity often registered in tax havens or foreign land.
 The joint letter, which was also signed by Allied for Startups, Asia Internet Coalition, Australian Services Roundtable and US Chamber of Commerce, said the timeframe within which "expansive new measure" of imposing Equalisation Levy was approved and entered into force allowed for neither the dialogue nor the significant structural changes that would be necessary for impacted firms to effectively implement a levy of this scope and complexity.